svn2github/exiv2/branches/gsoc13/msvc2005/ReadMe.txt

      5) msvc2005 does not require you to build 'vanilla' expat and zlib projects in advance
      6) msvc2005 does not support the organize application
      7) msvc2005 supports building with zlib1.2.7 (default) or zlib1.2.3/5
-     7) msvc2005 supports building with expat2.1.0 (default) or expa2.0.1
+     8) msvc2005 supports building with expat2.1.0 (default) or expa2.0.1
+     9) msvc2005 supports curl.  msvc2003 only support http (no https/ftp/ssh)

      msvc2003 will continue to be supported for 32 bit builds using DevStudio 2003/05/08, however there is no plan to enhance or develop msvc2003 going forward.
+     Exiv2 v0.25 will be the final release with msvc2003 support.

 3    Acknowledgement of prior work
      This work is based on work by the following people: